This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I’ve made my share of savory popcorn snacks before.
 Crab boil popcorn for example has long been a favorite of mine.
-This time I decided to go the sweet route and add in Anita’s favorite: red velvet cake.
+This time I decided to go the sweet route and add in my wife’s favorite: red velvet cake.
 It’s just that easy too.
 Make a simple red velvet cake from a box mix (or just buy a cake or cupcakes from your bakery) and add to popped popcorn.
 Every bite has that wonderful chocolaty red velvet flavor and hey, it looks cool too.

 I use an old Stir Crazy popper for making popcorn.
 It’s easy and always makes perfectly popped kernels.
 Nothing fancy but it does the job.
 There are new (I dare say, better) popcorn poppers on Amazon.
+But there’s something fun about using my good old popper.

 Also try my crazy-good crab boil popcorn.